 microchip: A slice of semiconducting material used in integrated circuits (small electronics).

 mutation: A change in the structure of a gene causing a variant form that can be passed to subsequent generations.

 optical: Of or relating to the eye or light.

 risk analysis: A method of combining potential factors into a percent probability of an event occurring.
 Example: "Based on your family history, you have a 55% chance of getting cancer."

 wavelength: The straight-line distance between equal points on a wave.
 Light waves exhibit different properties based on their wavelengths.

-- Show Me the Genes - Student groups create posters illustrating the conceptual solution to the unit's challenge question—how an optical biosensor could be used to detect cancer-causing genes.
+- Show Me the Genes: Making Posters to Communicate Solutions - Student groups create posters illustrating the conceptual solution to the unit's challenge question—how an optical biosensor could be used to detect cancer-causing genes.
 Students brainstorm how their biosensors might look and operate, and include mathematical, scientific and graphic information to communicate the accuracy and validity of this proposed method of gene detection.
 This activity functions as part of the summative assessment for this unit.

 Review: Find out whether or not students are ready for this lesson/activity (the unit's summative assessment) by reviewing with them the major concepts and definitions presented in the first lesson of the unit.
 With the class, revisit the unit challenge question and ask students how they could apply the knowledge they gained from what they have learned in this unit to solving the challenge question:

 "In 2013, actress Angelina Jolie underwent a double mastectomy, not because she had been diagnosed with breast cancer, but merely to lower her cancer risk.
 But what if she never inherited the gene(s) that are linked to breast cancer and endured surgery unnecessarily?
 Can we create a new method of assessing people's genetic risks of breast cancer that is both efficient and cost-effective?"